edgelesssys/contrast/README.md

 ## Goal

-From a security perspective, Contrast is designed to keep all data always encrypted and to prevent access from the infrastructure layer (i.e., remove the infrastructure from the TCB).
-This includes access from datacenter employees, privileged cloud admins, own cluster administrators, and attackers coming through the infrastructure (e.g., malicious co-tenants escalating their privileges).
+Contrast is designed to keep all data always encrypted and to prevent access from the infrastructure layer, i.e., remove the infrastructure from the TCB.
+This includes access from datacenter employees, privileged cloud admins, own cluster administrators, and attackers coming through the infrastructure, e.g., malicious co-tenants escalating their privileges.

-From a DevOps perspective, Contrast is designed to integrate fluently with the existing Kubernetes workflows.
+Contrast integrates fluently with the existing Kubernetes workflows.
 It's compatible with managed Kubernetes, can be installed as a day-2 operation and imposes only minimal changes to your deployment flow.

 ## Use Cases: